 West Vancouver has phased out the high-efficiency toilet rebate program in January 2015.

 The toilet rebate is replaced by a new high-efficiency clothes washer rebate that is jointly supported by BC Hydro and West Vancouver.

-Why phase out the toilet rebate program?
+Why did we phase out the toilet rebate program?

 West Vancouver's program to provide rebates for high-efficiency toilets has been in place since 2004 when high-efficiency toilets were rare.

 The BC Building Code was revised in 2011 to require High-Efficiency Toilets (HET) (4.8L per flush or less) or dual flush toilets to be used any time a new toilet is installed in a residential setting.
 Now, many toilet models are high-efficiency.
 This makes it easy for people to choose more efficient models.

 - Front-loading (ENERGY STAR) washing machines use nearly 60% of the water and 35% of the electricity of an older top loading washer.